The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Diversity of People

-From its direct neighbors in Malaysia and Indonesia, to its large immigrant populations from China, India, and other Indochinese nations, modern Brunei cuisine is the result of a unique blend of flavors and styles.
+From its direct neighbors in Malaysia and Indonesia, to its large immigrant populations from China, India and neighboring nations, the modern Brunei cuisine is the result of a unique blend of flavors and styles.

 Map of Southeast Asia.
 Can you spot Brunei?